openmc.deplete.SICELIIntegrator

 Function that will solve the Bateman equations \(\frac{\partial}{\partial t}\vec{n} = A_i\vec{n}_i\) with a step size \(t_i\).
 Can be configured using the

-New in version 0.12.
+Added in version 0.12.

-- __call__(n_bos, bos_rates, dt, source_rate, _i=None)[source]¶
+- __call__(n_bos, bos_rates, dt, source_rate, _i=None)[source]

 Perform the integration across one time step

-- Parameters
+- Parameters:

 n_bos (list of numpy.ndarray) – List of atom number arrays for each material.
 Each array in the list contains the number of [atom] of each nuclide.